D4cry0/D4cry0/README.md

 - 2023 (Current) - Against Fomo (Personal project for Ecommerce and Shopify Apps).

-- 2023 - Seeking for partial jobs email me (arnucorba@gmail.com)
+- 2023 - Seeking to collab in a open source project or a partial job, email me arnucorba@gmail.com

 <hr />